 The best remote control for your Amazon Fire TV almost certainly is the remote control that comes with it.
 That's whether we're talking about the Amazon Fire TV Stick 4K — which remains the Fire TV device we recommend for everyone — or the more voice-centric Fire TV Cube.

-This new remote is available on its own for the more modern Fire TV devices (so long as it's not a Fire TV Edition television), if you just can't stand having last year's model.
+This new remote is available on its own for the more modern Fire TV devices — if you just can't stand having last year's model.
 It'll ship initially with the third-generation Fire TV Stick, starting in late April 2021.

 In addition to the new changes, the Alexa Voice remote still has dedicated volume buttons as well as a power button, all of which work with your television via CEC commands, so you won't have to go reaching for another remote control to adjust the volume or just turn the whole thing off.
 It's the best of all worlds, and it's what we'd recommend if you're looking to replace your Fire TV remote in the easiest and most economical fashion possible.